 Dr Marie Dittmann is an animal scientist, interested in the feeding, digestion and methane production of herbivores.
 Marie also has an interest in animal behaviour and has done research on camels, pigmy hippos, lemurs, and other animals.

 The course also features contributions from experts based in the School of Agriculture, Policy and Development at the University of Reading and partner institutions.
-They won’t be present to answer your questions and comments during the course, but Marie and Martin will be there to support and guide you.
+They won’t be present to answer your questions and comments during the course, but Matthieu and Martin will be there to support and guide you.
 You can find out more about these contributors in this PDF.

 Get extra benefits, upgrade your course